Accidentally Formatted Your Drive?

 Yes, in most cases.
 Recovery success depends on the type of format and what happened afterward:

-• ~Full Format (Windows Vista+): 50-80% recovery if interrupted early.
+- ~Full Format (Windows Vista+): Partial recovery possible only if interrupted early.
 Writes zeros progressively.

 Data Recovery Standards & Verification